It’s probably not what you think.

 The most searched-for term on the internet

-What term pops up to the top of the list as the single most commonly searched-for term or word in Google?
+What term pops up on the top of the list as the single most commonly searched-for term or word worldwide in Google?

-Why would “facebook” be something people are searching for?
+Why would “Google” be something people search for?
 I mean, everyone knows where to find Google, right?
 I mean, they had to go there to do the search, didn’t they?

-Why use a search engine to search for something that you already know how to find?
+Why use a search engine to search that very search engine?

-In fact, the top three search terms are exactly the same kind of thing: “youtube”, to get to youtube.com, or perhaps the most ironic of all, searching for the word “Google” to get to google.com:
+In fact, the #2 and #3 most searched terms are exactly the same kind of thing: youtube to get to youtube.com and facebook to get to Facebook.com.

-People are using search engines as if they were the internet.
-They’re using search engines as if they were the primary way to get around the internet.
-Enter a term like Facebook and click on a search result that takes you to where you were going.
+People use search engines as if they are the internet.
+They use search engines as if search engines were the primary way to get around: enter a term like facebook and click on a search result that takes you to where you want to go.

-However, it does illustrate what I believe is a very common confusion: the difference between the browser address bar and the search engine’s search field.
+However, it illustrates what I believe is a very common confusion: the difference between the browser address bar and the search engine’s search field.

-The “address bar”, as its name implies, is where you type in an internet address (or “URL” in technical terms).
-Something like “askleo.com” would be appropriate, or “facebook.com” if you wanted to go directly to Facebook.
-In fact, the address bar will show you the full address of whatever page it is you’re currently looking at.
+The address bar, as its name implies, is where you type an internet address (or “URL”).
+Something like “askleo.com” or “facebook.com” if you wanted to go directly to one of those websites.

-The “search field”, displayed on the Google home page, or the home page of any search engine like Bing or DuckDuckGo or others, is where you would type the words or terms that you want to search for across the internet.
+The search field, displayed on the Google home page or the home page of any search engine (like Bing or DuckDuckGo or others), is where you type the words or terms that you want to search for across the internet.
 You might type in something like “Seattle weather” to find websites that have information about that topic.

-So the short rule of thumb is actually pretty simple: if you know the address or URL of the page or site you want to view on the internet, type or paste that into the address bar and you’ll be taken directly there.
-If don’t know the specific page or site, then use search and type in the terms you’re looking for.
+So the short rule of thumb is: if you know the address or URL of the page or site you want to view on the internet, type or paste that into the address bar, and you’ll be taken directly there.
+If you don’t know the specific page or website’s address, then use the search field and type in the terms you’re looking for.

-It was all simple, until browsers started to get helpful.
+It was all simple until browsers got “helpful”.

 Browsers blur the line

-- If what I enter is a URL — something that has, say, “facebook.com” in it – then the browser goes directly to that page on that website when I press return.
+- If what I enter looks like a URL — something that has, say, “askleo.com” in it — the browser goes directly to that page on that website when I press return.

-- If what I enter does not look like a URL — something like “Seattle weather” – then the browser automatically hands those words off to the search engine I have configured when I press return, and I get a page of websites that will tell me how rainy it is in Seattle.
+- If what I enter does not look like a URL — something like “Seattle weather” — the browser sends it to the search engine when I press return, and I get a page of websites that will tell me how rainy it is in Seattle.

-In other words, if the browser can’t figure out what I entered into the address bar, it will assume I want to perform a search for it.
-It’s a pretty handy feature, as I don’t have to visit a search engine site first to perform a search – I just do it in the address bar.
+In other words, if the browser can’t figure out what I entered into the address bar, it assumes I want to perform a search.
+It’s a pretty handy feature, as I don’t have to visit a search engine site first to perform a search; I just put it in the address bar.

-However it can lead to some confusion: for example if I type in “askleo” (one word) into the address bar Chrome offers to search for the word “askleo” using Google.
+For example, if I type in “askleo” (one word) into the address bar, Chrome offers to search for the word “askleo” using Google.
 And sure enough, the first result is askleo.com.

-So it’s no surprise that people type in “facebook” into the address bar without bothering to finish with “.com” – hit enter, click on the top search result and they’re taken to Facebook.com.
-Even though they could have skipped that intermediate step2 by typing in the rest of the URL – the “.com”.
+So it’s no surprise that people type “facebook” into the address bar without bothering to finish with “.com”, hit enter, click on the top search result, and are taken to Facebook.com — even though they could have skipped that intermediate step2 by typing in the rest of the URL: the “.com”.

-Most of the time it doesn’t.
-Yep, you’re “paying” for the search by having to visit the search engine results page, be exposed to potentially confusing advertisements, and click the link, and that does take a little more time, but it’s pretty inconsequential.
+Most of the time, it doesn’t matter.
+Yep, you’re “paying” for the search by having to visit the search engine results page, be exposed to potentially confusing advertisements, and click the link, and that takes a little more time, but it’s inconsequential.

-For something as big and obvious as searching for “facebook” the difference, as I said, is inconsequential.
+For something as big and obvious as searching for “google”, the difference is inconsequential.

-On the other hand, for less obvious terms the difference might matter.
-Search for the three word phrase “some random service” and you will not see somerandomservice.com among the results.
-If you’re used to assuming that the first result is always where you want to go when you type in the name of a website and not its URL, you won’t end up where you think.
-Not only can search results change, they can be misleading and occasionally flat out wrong – depending on your expectations.
+For less obvious terms, the difference might matter.
+Search for the three-word phrase “some random service”, and you will not see somerandomservice.com among the results.
+If you’re used to assuming the first result is always where you want to go when you type in the name of a website and not its URL, you won’t end up where you think you are going.
+Not only can search results change, but they can be misleading and occasionally flat out wrong depending on your expectations.

-The bottom line: you can get to Facebook by searching for it if you like, but it’s important that you know when you are searching and when you’re not.
+The bottom line: sure, you can get to Google, YouTube, Facebook, and others by searching for them if you like, but it’s important you know when you are searching and when you’re not.

-And, yes, it’s more efficient to go directly to the website – facebook.com — than it is to just search for “facebook”, but as long as you understand the difference it shouldn’t matter much.
+And, yes, it’s more efficient to go directly to the website — google.com — than it is to just search for “google”, but as long as you understand the difference, it shouldn’t matter much.